|

 One tip – as you approach a taller/longer hill, switch to a higher PAS level beforehand, shift to a lower gear (which gives your effort more power), and try to hit the hill with a bit of speed.
 And heed the warning in the Ebike motor power section.

-Ebike throttle |
+| Ebike throttle |

 Many ebikes today offer a throttle, and if present, are considered a Class 2 ebike.
-A throttle can be a little lever you push with your thumb, or part of a handgrip you twist.
+A throttle can be a little lever you push with your thumb, or part of a hand grip you twist.
 Using the throttle makes you go without any pedaling at all, just like on a motorcycle!
-In the USA, ebikes are limited to 20 mph using just the throttle.
+In the USA, ebikes are limited to 20 mph* using just the throttle.
 If your legs are getting weary, using the throttle lets you keep traveling while resting your legs.
-And using the throttle is a nice way to get moving from a standing start.
-But be aware, using only the throttle uses the most from the battery’s capacity, therefore giving you the shortest range.
-Where you might otherwise get 40 to 60 miles in PAS level 2 from a single battery charge, you may get just 20 miles using only the throttle.
-It’s because you are not offering the motor any assistance at all.
-So in general, one should use the throttle only sparingly.
+Or if you want to stand up while riding over a bumpy patch but also want to keep moving steaily.
+And using the throttle for a moment is a great way to get moving from a standing start.

-Ebike tires |
+| Ebike tires |

-Because most of my riding is on paved trails, I’ve made sure I have tires with a tread pattern without a lot of "knobs" as found on a mountain bike, but instead one that offers a very low rolling resistance.
-To complement that, I also went with the narrowest ebikes tires (1.75") which offers the lowest rolling resistance and the best agility.
+Because most of my riding is on paved trails, I've made sure I have tires with a tread pattern without a lot of "knobs" as found on a mountain bike, but instead one that offers a very low rolling resistance.
+To complement that, I also went with the narrowest ebikes specific tires (1.75") which offers the lowest rolling resistance and the best agility.
 And the lower the rolling resistance, the longer the battery lasts, therefore one gets the most range.

-But note – one does not want skinny tires like those common on road bikes.
-Ebikes are heavier, run faster, encounter more bumps and changing conditions, so even though 1.75" feels extra wide at first, it's the minimum recommend width for an ebike tire.
+But note — one does not want skinny tires like those common on road bikes.
+Ebikes are heavier, run faster, encounter more bumps and changing conditions, so even though 1.75" feels extra wide at first, it's the minimum recommended width for an ebike tire.
 This width is also needed to handle occasional non-paved sections and to better handle any bumps.
 And to be durable enough over the long-term.

-Ebike brakes |
+| Ebike brakes |

 Ebikes are heavier and travel at higher speeds than standard bikes, so they need better stopping power.
 Therefore, most of the ebikes out there, at least above the Walmart level, use rotors (thin disks) and pads that squeeze on these — similar to disc brakes on a car or motorcycle.
 There are two types — mechanical and hydraulic operated brakes.
 Most experts highly recommend hydraulic brakes for their stopping power, and they don't squeal like mechanical brakes do.
 Some say hydraulic brakes require more maintenance, but it's agreed they are worth it for their positive features.